-A bid-ask spread is an amount by which the bid price for an asset on the market exceeds the bid price.
-The bid-ask spread is the difference between a buyer's willing to pay the highest price for an item and the lowest price a seller is willing to accept.
+A bid-ask spread refers to an amount by which the bid price for an asset on the market exceeds the bid price.
+The bid-ask spread is the difference between a buyer's will to pay the highest price for an item, and the lowest price a seller is willing to accept.
 A person who wants to sell will receive the price of the bid while one who wants to buy will pay the price of the offer.

-A share price is the understanding of the market 's value at any given time point and is special.
-To understand the reason why there is a "bid" and an "ask," in every market deal, one must have a factor in the two main players, namely the price taker (trader) and the market maker (the counterparty).
+A share price is the understanding of the market's value at any given point in time and is special.
+To understand the reason why there is a "bid" and an "ask," in every market deal, one must have two main players, namely the price taker (trader) and the market maker (the counterparty).

 The bid-ask spread can be used as a measure of the supply and demand for a given commodity.
 Since the bid can be said to represent demand and the offer to represent the supply for a commodity, it can be possible that the market action represents a shift in supply and demand as these two prices grow further apart.

-The size of the bid-ask spread from one asset to another will differs mainly because of each asset's differing liquidity.
+The size of the bid-ask spread will differ from one asset to another, mainly because of each asset's differing liquidity.
 The distribution of the bid-ask is the de facto indicator of market liquidity.
 Specific markets are more liquid than others, and their lower spreads should reflect that.
-Transaction initiators (price-takers) basically claim liquidity, whereas counterparties (market-makers) have liquidity.
+Transaction initiators (price takers) basically claim liquidity, whereas counterparties (market makers) have liquidity.

 For example, the currency is known to be the world's most liquid commodity, and the bid-ask spread on the currency market is one of the smallest (one-hundredth of a %); that is, the spread can be calculated in fractions of pennies.
-At the other hand, less liquid assets, such as small-cap stocks, can have spreads equal to 1 to 2 % of the lowest offer price of the asset.
+On the other hand, less liquid assets, such as small-cap stocks, can have spreads equal to 1 to 2% of the lowest offer price of the asset.